-The Arts for All program was developed by Viterbo University with primary financial assistance from Ronald McDonald House Charities of Western Wisconsin and Southeastern Minnesota, Inc. in an effort to assist economically disadvantaged children and make the arts more accessible to local children.
+The Arts for All program was developed by Viterbo University in an effort to assist economically disadvantaged children and make the arts more accessible to local children.
 It is Viterbo’s goal to make sure that every child has the opportunity to experience the arts, regardless of their economic background.

 With the Arts for All assistance program, schools may apply for a reduction in ticket cost based on their school’s percentage of free or reduced lunches.
 For example, if 50% of the students at your school qualify for free and reduced lunches, then your school may apply for up to a 50% discount on the price of your tickets.

 During the 2018–19 academic year, Viterbo was able to assist over 4,500 students, totaling over $10,900 through the AFA program.
 Since the start of this program in 2003, Viterbo has helped 52,842 students, totaling $126,244.